abhisheks008/DL-Simplified/Online Shoppers Intention Prediction/README.md

 3. Handled categorical features with label encoding.
 4. Applied feature engineering and scaling.
 5. Conducted exploratory data analysis.
-6. Built the MLP model.
+6. Built MLP, DNN, LSTM, and GRU models.
-7. Built the Deep Neural Network model.
+7. Trained models with early stopping and validation monitoring.
-8. Built the LSTM model.
+8. Saved production-ready model artifacts and preprocessors.
-9. Built the GRU model.
+9. Built a Flask backend for real-time inference.
-10. Evaluated all models using accuracy, precision, recall, F1-score, and ROC-AUC.
+10. Created a professional landing page and prediction interface.
-11. Compared results across models.
+11. Rebuilt an analytics dashboard for enterprisewide insights.
-12. Generated dashboard visualizations and model comparison graphs.
+12. Documented the deployment architecture and prediction workflow.

 ---

 ## 🚀 Models Implemented
 ### MLP
-MLP is used as a baseline for tabular classification and fast convergence.
+MLP is the tabular baseline model for purchase intent classification.
+It provides strong generalization on session-level features.

 ### Deep Feedforward Neural Network
-The deeper feedforward network captures complex non-linear relationships across behavioral session features.
+The deep network is the production inference model, optimized for precision and consistency in business deployment.

 ### LSTM
-LSTM captures sequential relationships and temporal patterns in session behavior.
+LSTM evaluates sequential session patterns and temporal relationships in browsing behavior.

 ### GRU
-GRU provides efficient sequence learning with reduced computational complexity and strong performance.
+GRU offers efficient sequence learning with fewer parameters than LSTM and strong inference speed.

 ---